When Should an Affair

 Many betrayed spouses are afraid that exposure will drive the unfaithful spouse further away.
 While it's true that unfaithful spouses usually feel betrayed and angry when their affair is exposed, I regard that reaction as being part of the fog that most addicts experience.
 When the fog has finally lifted, and the source of addiction no longer has control, the value of exposure is usually conceded by the addict himself.

 Some feel that an affair should not be exposed to children.
-Granted, I would not tell a 3-year old about an affair, simply because a child that young cannot possibly understand what it means.
+Granted, I would not tell a 3-year old about an affair simply because a child that young cannot possibly understand what it means.
 But I would not hesitate to reveal an affair to a child 7 years or older.
 Exposure to those between those ages should be a matter of discretion.

 What about exposure of an affair that took place years earlier and is now ended but recently revealed?
 I feel that the children, close relatives, close friends, and the lover's spouse should be informed.
 Granted, it's embarrassing to admit an affair, but publicly admitting failure is usually the first step toward redemption.

 As you probably already know, I'm a strong advocate of honesty and openness in marriage.
 I call it transparency -- letting your spouse know everything about you, especially your faults.
 But should that level of openness carry into the public arena?
-I believe that it should in cases of extreme irresponsibility, and that certainly includes infidelity.
+I believe that it should be exposed in cases of extreme irresponsibility, and that certainly includes infidelity.
 When you have done something very hurtful to someone else, others should know about it.
 Such exposure helps prevent a recurrence of the offense.
 Your closest friends and relatives will be keeping an eye on you -- holding you accountable.

 If exposure of an affair threatens the marriage, should the risk be taken?
 I regard infidelity as a violation of the most basic condition of marriage.
 In most wedding vows, "forsaking all others" is usually the only definitive promise that's made.
 When you marry, the overriding condition that is mutually accepted is that you won't have an affair.
 When that condition is broken, the marriage is threatened at its very core.
 That's why I believe that spouses who have recovered after an affair should make new vows to each other, in effect reestablishing their marriage.